return42/sphkerneldoc/doc/books/linux_tv/index.rst

 It should also be noted that a media device may also have audio components, like mixers, PCM capture, PCM playback, etc, which are controlled via ALSA API.

-For additional information and for the latest development code, see: https://linuxtv.org.
+For additional information and for the latest development code, see: `https://linuxtv.org <https://linuxtv.org>`__.

-For discussing improvements, reporting troubles, sending new drivers, etc, please mail to: `Linux Media Mailing List (LMML).`_.
+For discussing improvements, reporting troubles, sending new drivers, etc, please mail to:
+`Linux Media Mailing List (LMML). <http://vger.kernel.org/vger-lists.html#linux-media>`__.

 .. toctree::